-Celbridge Community Council would like to see the St John of God's campus / Oakley Park form a o Housing for older people - housing with supports has the potential to be a gamechanger for older people
+Celbridge Community Council would like to see the St John of God's campus / Oakley Park form a central part of the Masterplan for Celbridge.

-• This site is key to the expansion of the town centre and to making Celbridge a more attractive

-• The following suggestions from the Celbridge LAP 2017-2023 would have real benefit for the
+- This site is key to the expansion of the town centre and to making Celbridge a more attractive place to live and visit as a tourist destination. - The following suggestions from the Celbridge LAP 2017-2023 would have real benefit for the community - $\circ\quad$ An urban park this side of Celbridge lacks a public space - $\circ\quad$ Housing for older people housing with supports has the potential to be a gamechanger for older people

-- o A women's refuge to serve North Kildare abusive relationships are unfortunately a reality for too many and the lack of supports in North Kildare make an already difficult situation unnecessarily stressful - o Cultural facilities might include an arts centre but this could equally be located somewhere like the long shed in The Mill - A fit for purpose library may be suited to this site - Other community/ recreational/ cultural facilities as identified by a social infrastructure 0 audit should also be considered for this site - o A Swimming Pool is clearly something that the public needs and the closure of the pool in St Raphael's in March 2020 has left many children without swimming lessons. - · The St John of God's campus contains a number of disused or underutilised buildings including squash courts which have not been in use since the 1990s and the courts are now used for storage.
+- A women's refuge to serve North Kildare abusive relationships are unfortunately a reality for too many and the lack of supports in North Kildare make an already difficult situation unnecessarily stressful - Cultural facilities might include an arts centre but this could equally be located somewhere like the long shed in The Mill - o A fit for purpose library may be suited to this site - Other community/ recreational/ cultural facilities as identified by a social infrastructure audit should also be considered for this site - A Swimming Pool is clearly something that the public needs and the closure of the pool in St Raphael's in March 2020 has left many children without swimming lessons. - The St John of God's campus contains a number of disused or underutilised buildings including squash courts which have not been in use since the 1990s and the courts are now used for storage.